SFist is looking to expand and deepen our coverage of San Francisco, and we're paying.

 We want original, compelling, heartbreaking, funny, enraging, enlightening work, written clearly and with an eye towards stories that cut through the dull hum of the internet stories that help the reader better understand San Francisco and the people living in it.
 It should not have been published anywhere else in print or online.

-A well-sourced, 1,500-word indictment of governmental incompetence is just as welcome as a 500-word profile of the 92-year-old Giants fan in your building who never misses a game.
-We want the gems buried at the bottom of the minutes of Kafka-esque Planning Commission meetings and the life-affirming acts of kindness often obscured by the relentless crush of humanity; the joys of working for a dog-walking marijuana delivery service and the hazards of playing bicycle polo.
+A well-sourced, 1,500-word indictment of downtown developer corruption is just as welcome as a 500-word profile of the 92-year-old Giants fan in your building who never misses a game.
+We want the gems buried at the bottom of Kafka-esque Planning Commission meetings and the life-affirming acts of kindness often obscured by the relentless crush of humanity; the joys of working for a dog-walking marijuana delivery service and the hazards of playing bicycle polo.

 You should be as excited writing or pitching your story as we are reading it.
 The only thing we don't want (at the moment) is fiction.
 Pay depends on experience, quality, and length.